xiaolw95/NetMoss2/README.md

 |  SRRXXXXX  | healthy | study1 |
 |  ... ... |        |        |

+#### Result
-After preparing the two files, classification can be realized using the function `netROC`:
+After preparing the two files, classification can be realized using the function `netROC`

 The result of the classfication is a table includes true positive rate and false positive rate:
 | threhold |  TPR  |  FPR  |